Fungus Gnats on Cast Iron Plant: The Pest That Reveals Hidden Overwatering

 - 1

-Suspend watering entirely and let the pot dry through top to bottom — for this species tucked in low-light indoor corners, that can realistically take 3-4 weeks, and the gnat larvae die off as the moisture they depend on disappears.
+Suspend watering entirely and let the pot dry through from top to bottom.
+For this species tucked into a low-light indoor corner, that can realistically take 3–4 weeks, and the gnat larvae die off as the moisture they depend on disappears.

 - 2